estuary/flow/site/docs/reference/authentication.md

 A third party has granted `acmeCo/` read access to shared data at `outside-org/acmeCo-share/`.
 User X automatically inherits read access to `outside-org/acmeCo-share/`, but user Y does not.

-## Default authentication settings
+## Default authorization settings

-When you first sign up to use Flow, your organization is provisioned a tenant prefix, and your username is granted admin access to the prefix.
+When you first sign up to use Flow, your organization is provisioned a prefix, and your username is granted admin access to the prefix.
-Your prefix is granted write access to itself and read access to its logs, which are stored in the global `ops/` prefix.
+Your prefix is granted write access to itself and read access to its logs, which are stored under a unique sub-prefix of the global `ops/` prefix.

 Using the same example, say user X signs up on behalf of their company, AcmeCo.
 User X is automatically granted `admin` access to the `acmeCo/` prefix.
 `acmeCo/`, in turn, has write access to `acmeCo/` and read access to `ops/acmeCo/`.